-The UK National DNA Database (NDNAD) was established in April 1995 and is managed and operated by the Home Office on behalf of UK police forces.
-DNA databases can generate investigative leads in cases without suspects, and can also enable linking of serial crimes involving biological evidence.
+The UK National DNA Database (NDNAD) was established in April 1995, and is managed and operated by the Home Office on behalf of UK police forces.
+DNA databases can generate investigative leads in cases without suspects and can also enable linking of serial crimes involving biological evidence.
 Two data sets exist, which are searched against each another:

-- (1) DNA profiles from offenders who have been convicted or in some cases arrested for a recordable offence. - (2) DNA profiles from evidence recovered from crime-related samples.
+- 1. DNA profiles from offenders who have been convicted or, for a limited time, when a person is arrested for a recordable offence. - 2.
+DNA profiles from evidence recovered from crime-related samples.
+These profiles can be of variable quality but must meet particular criteria before being loaded to the database.

-In addition, the DNA profiles of crime-scene staff, many police officers, all forensic science laboratory staff, many staff involved in manufacture of the reagents and consumables used in laboratory processes and some external experts are retained on elimination databases and are checked to ensure that these individuals did not inadvertently contaminate the results.
-These DNA elimination databases are separate from the National DNA Database.
-DNA samples from volunteers and missing persons are also held, but again, separately from the National DNA Database.
+In addition, the DNA profiles of crime-scene staff, many police officers, all forensic science laboratory staff, many staff involved in manufacture of the reagents and consumables used in laboratory processes, and some external experts are either held by the forensic science provider or retained on elimination databases and are checked to ensure that these individuals did not inadvertently contaminate the results.
+These DNA elimination databases are separate from the NDNAD.
+DNA samples from volunteers and missing persons are also held, but, again, separately from the NDNAD.

 Over time, the number of STRs used to generate the profiles stored on the NDNAD has increased as the technology has developed.
-Neither Y chromosome STR data nor mitochondrial DNA sequences are held or searched against the National DNA Database.
+Neither Y chromosome STR data nor mtDNA sequences are held or searched against the NDNAD.